 SAVE TIME AND MONEY TOO!

-I remember well the days of my ex wife’s slow cooker and the pulled pork she used to make.
-I swear, as much as I have grown to love my slow cooker and it’s capabilities, there’s no way I could prepare pulled pork in 45 minutes flat!
+I remember well the days of my ex-wife’s slow cooker and the pulled pork she used to make.
+I swear, as much as I have grown to love my slow cooker and its capabilities, there’s no way I could prepare pulled pork in 40 minutes flat!

 The vegetarian version is not only super tasty, super good for you, and super easy, but also, super fast in comparison to real pulled pork.
 At roughly $2 per can for the jackfruit, it’s also a hell of a lot cheaper too!